J-Ramalho/industRial/docs/6_regression.md

 [1,] 592480
 ```

-this show that to calculate the output for an input of 180 we have 137620 + 180 x 2'527 = 592'480.
-Differently When the temperature is coded as a factor we have the following coefficients and output calculation:
+this shows that to calculate the output for an input of 180 we have 137'620 + 180 x 2'527 = 592'480.
+On the other hand, when the temperature is coded as a factor we have the following coefficients and output calculation:

 ```r